Luis-Tacderas/Linear-Regression/README.md

 None

 ## Conclusions
-Python has available libraries for data visualzation.
+Python has available libraries for data visualization.

 ## Cool Techniques
-Data visualization using matplotlib, seaborn and scikit python libraries
+Data visualization using matplotlib, seaborn python libraries

 ## What else I might have done
 1. Try using scikit.